yungyuc/nsdhw_22au/project/DerrickPikachu/README.rst

 The programmer who want to find a path on a graph or want to solve a Path Finding problem.
 They can build their graph environment in Python or C++, and export the graph to A* Search Engine.
 Then the engine will output the path for the user.

---
-Describe the users of your software and how they will use it.
-It is OK to combine this section with the previous one (`Problem to solve`_).

 System Architecture
 ===================